 targetNamespace values and combines these values to uniquely identify each service.

-In some cases it's technically not possible to easily detect a web service name.
+Sometimes it's technically not possible to easily detect a web service name.
 In such cases Dynatrace uses the web service endpoint rather than the name.

 When Dynatrace detects that your application makes database requests, it identifies the name of the database or schema, the database vendor, and the IP address/port of the database.
 It uses this information to define a unique monitored database service and, where possible, detect on which process the database service runs.